Dracoxa/dracoxa.github.io/content/authors/Zhengbing Yao/_index.md

 ---
 # Display name
-title: Zhengbing Yao
+title: 姚征兵

 # Full name (for SEO)
 first_name: Zhengbing
 last_name: Yao

 # Username (this should match the folder name)
 authors:
-  - 姚征兵
+  - Zhengbing Yao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: masret
+role: Masret

 # Organizations/Affiliations
 organizations: